-Boston Bruins fire coach Claude Julien
+Bruins fire coach Julien; name Cassidy interim coach

-BOSTON (AP) -- The Boston Bruins fired Stanley Cup-winning coach Claude Julien on Tuesday as the team was in danger of missing the playoffs for a third straight season.
+BOSTON (AP) -- The Boston Bruins fired Stanley Cup-winning coach Claude Julien on Tuesday, with the team in danger of missing the playoffs for a third straight season.

 General manager Don Sweeney announced the change on Tuesday, naming assistant Bruce Cassidy the interim coach.
+The firing comes the same day the city celebrated the New England Patriots' Super Bowl win with a parade.

 Boston has lost two in a row and six of nine and fallen out of a playoff spot in the Eastern Conference.

-Julien was 419-246-94 in 10 seasons that included two trips to the NHL finals and a Stanley Cup title in 2011.
+Julien was the longest-tenured current coach in the NHL, starting with the Bruins in the 2007-08 season.
+He went 419-246-94 in 10 seasons, including two trips to the NHL finals and a Stanley Cup title in 2011.

 The Bruins lost in the finals two years later, and the year after that earned 117 points and the Presidents' Trophy before losing in the conference semifinals to archrival Montreal.

 But in 2014-15, Boston was eliminated from the playoff race on the final day of the regular season - the first time in Julien's tenure they sat out the playoffs.
 Again last year, the Bruins had a chance to reach the playoffs heading into the final week, but they lost nine of their last 12 games to finish ninth in the Eastern Conference.